prakashlab/codex-analysis-pipeline/README.md

 1. to use fstacker as a script, set `CLI = TRUE` in `main()` in `fstacker.py` and set the constants.
 Then, run the file
 2. to use the command line interface, set `CLI = TRUE` in `main()` in `fstacker.py`.
 Navigate to the directory `fstacker.py` is in, activate the conda environment if necessary, and run `python -m fstacker --help` to see all the flags and how to set them

+### DPC/overlay usage

+#### DPC/overlay theory of operation

+when imaging, contrast can be improved via differential phase contrast (DPC).
+This involves imaging cells with light coming from the left and again with light from the right and combining these images.

+Overlaying different channels can be useful for data visualization.
+The fluorescence and flatfield channels are dimmed, overlaid, and rescaled to make full use of the 8 bit range of brightnesses

+#### set DPC/overlay parameters

+asdfasdfasdf

+#### run DPC/overlay

+asdfasdf

 ### generate training data usage